baasbox/docs/RestAPI/push_notifications.rst

    }

-message field must contain the message to deliver.
+The message field must contain the message to deliver.
 Please read the Push Notification tutorial to know how to handle push notifications and how to setup the BaasBox server. **Note**\  In order to work, the Push Notification system within BaasBox needs to be configured supplying some